oroinc/platform/src/Oro/Bundle/EntityPaginationBundle/README.md

 OroEntityPaginationBundle
 =========================

-This bundle provides ability to navigate over grid entities from an entity view page.
+This bundle provides ability to navigate over grid entities from an entity view and entity edit pages.

 How to enable pagination
 ------------------------

 To enable entity pagination you have to add option ``entity_pagination`` to a datagrid options.
-If this option is enabled then session collects identifiers of entities from specified grid, and these identifiers are used on a view page of a root datagrid entity to generate links to a previous and next entities.
+If this option is enabled then session collects identifiers of entities at the first visit view or edit page of any entity from specified grid, and these identifiers are used to generate links to a previous and next entities on this page.

-Also datagrid must have column with the name same to entity identifier field that is used to collect identifiers, and view page route must have parameter with the same name.
+Also datagrid must have column with the name same to entity identifier field that is used to collect identifiers.
+View and edit pages routes must have parameter with the same name.

 **Example**